amahadi/pyenvilder/README.md

 ```
 $ sudo apt-get install python-tk python3-tk tk-dev
 ```
+Install the necessary dependencies that you need before and/or after your python build.
 ### Install python using pyenv
 pyenv provides commands to install various versions of python.
 I would reccomend to use python 3.7.0.
 This tutorial is shown using python 3.7.0.
 To install python 3.7.0, execute
 ```